 Pirates kidnap 19 crew members of Greek tanker off Nigeria

-ATHENS, Dec 5 (Reuters) - Pirates have kidnapped 19 crew members from a crude oil tanker off Nigeria, an official with the ship's operator said on Thursday.
+ATHENS, Dec 5 (Reuters) - Pirates have kidnapped 19 crew members of a crude oil tanker off Nigeria, an official with the ship's operator said on Thursday.

-The loaded vessel was attacked 77 nautical miles off Bonny island late on Dec.
-3 and the crew -18 Indians and one Turk - were seized, the official said.
+The vessel was attacked 77 nautical miles off Bonny island on Dec.
+3 and the crew were seized, the official said

-Another seven crew members remain on board the vessel.
-Neither the vessel nor the cargo were damaged, the official said.

 The Hong Kong-flagged supertanker Nave Constellation, capable of carrying up to 2 million barrels of oil, is operated by Greek shipping company Navios Tankers Management.